+•

-January 4 Residence halls open at noon.
+9 Residence halls open at noon.
 First meal in cafeteria, 5:00 p.m.

-6 Orientation, Advising and Guidance, 8:00 a.m. to 5:00 p.m.
+11 Orientation, Advising and Guidance, 8:00 a.m. to 5:00 p.m.
 A fee of \$50.00 is charged for reporting late.

+Registration for those not pre-registered

+12 Classes begin

-Registration for those not pre-registered 7 Classes begin 10 Last date to register for a full load or to add classes.
+15 Last date to register for a full load or to add classes.
 Last day to receive financial credit for courses dropped.

-All forms must be returned by the student in order for credit to be received.
-The student is responsible 2.2 for having forms returned to the proper office by 5:00 p.m.
-20 Martin Luther King, Jr., Holiday 21 Last day to audit a required Bible course (any course meeting daily Bible requirement except first year Bible courses or Pass/Fail courses).
-February Didle Courses of Pass/Pail Courses).
-3 - 6 Annual Lecture Series.
-15 ETS Proficiency Profile exam (required of sophomores) 28 Last day to remove a grade of "I" received in previous semester of attendance.
-March 2 - 6 Mid-semester exams.
+13 All forms must be returned by the student for credit to be received.
+The student is responsible for having

+forms returned to the proper office by 5:00 p.m.

+18 Martin Luther King, Jr., Holiday

+26

+20 Last day to audit a required Bible course (any course meeting daily Bible requirement except first year

+Bible courses or Pass/Fail courses).

+February

+1-4 Annual Lecture Series.

+20 ETS Proficiency Profile exam (required of sophomores)

+26 Last day to remove a grade of "I" received in previous semester of attendance.

+March

+1-5 Mid-semester exams.
 Accounts must be paid per agreement.

+8 Mid-semester grade rosters due in Registrar's Office, 9:00 a.m.

+12 Last class day prior to Spring Break

+15-19 Spring Break

-9 Mid-semester grade rosters due in Registrar's Office, 9:00 a.m.
-13 Last class day prior to Spring Break 16 - 20 Spring Break 27 Last day to drop a course being failed without receiving a grade of "WF".
-April 23 Last day of classes.
+26 Last day to drop a course being failed without receiving a grade of "WF".

+April

+29 Last day of classes.
 Last day to drop a course.
-All paper work must be completed and returned to the 24 Academic Dean's Office before 5:00 p.m.
+All paper work must be completed and returned to the

+Academic Dean's Office before 5:00 p.m.
 No exceptions.

-24 25 - 29 Examination Prep Day.
-Final examinations.
+30 Examination Prep Day.

+1

+Мау

+1 5 Final examinations.
 Accounts must be paid in full per agreement before examinations may be taken.
+No

-No 25 - 25 examinations may be taken out of schedule except in extreme hardship cases such as illness or a death in the immediate family.
+1-5 Final examinations.
+Accounts must be paid in full per agreement before examinations may be taken.
+No examinations may be taken out of schedule except in extreme hardship cases such as illness or a death in the immediate family.
 A charge of \$30.00 is made for any examination taken out of schedule.
 No test time will be altered to accommodate travel schedules.

-30 Senior Legacy Ceremony, 6:30 p.m. Мау 1 Formal graduation exercises, Conn Gymnasium.
-2 Residence halls close, 12:00 noon.
+6 Senior Legacy Ceremony, 6:30 p.m.

+7 Formal graduation exercises, Conn Gymnasium.

+Residence halls close, 12:00 noon.
 Last meal served in cafeteria at breakfast.
-4 Final spring semester grade rosters due in Registrar's Office, 9:00 a.m.
-4 SUMMER term begins.
-5 Last date to register for a full load or to add classes (Summer term).
-Last day to receive financial credit for courses dropped.
-All forms must be returned by the student in order for credit to be received.
-The student is responsible for having forms returned to the proper office by 5:00 p.m.
-June student is responsible for having forms retained to the proper onice by 5.00 p.m.
-12 Last day to drop a course being failed without receiving a grade of "WF".
-(Summer term) August 7 Last day to drop a course (Summer term) 10 Last day of class for Summer term 12 Final summer semester grade rosters due in Registrar's Office, 9:00 a.m.
+8

+10 Final spring semester grade rosters due in Registrar's Office, 9:00 a.m.